radarlabs/radar-sdk-android/.github/ISSUE_TEMPLATE.md

 <!--
-Please only file issues here that represent bugs or feature requests for the Radar Android SDK.
+Please only open issues here for bugs or feature requests.

-If you're having general trouble with your Radar integration, please email us at support@radar.io.
+If you have questions about your Radar integration, please email us at support@radar.io instead.
 -->

 ## Summary